ManoloEsS/ai_agent/README.md

 - Script execution has a 30-second timeout
 - File reading is limited to 10,000 characters

-## License

-This project is provided as-is for educational and demonstration purposes.

-## Contributing

-This is a demonstration project showing AI agent capabilities with function calling.

----

 For detailed technical documentation, see [FUNCTION_DOCUMENTATION.md](FUNCTION_DOCUMENTATION.md)